ultimate271/notes/tolkien/akallabeth.md

 (Tar-Calion in the Elven-tongue); and the name of his queen he changed to Ar-Zimraphel.

+### Ar-Pharazôn, with wife renamed Ar-Zimraphel, becomes the mightiest and proudest of the Númenorian kings
 The mightiest and proudest was Ar-Pharazôn the Golden of all those that had wielded the Sceptre of the Sea-Kings since the foundation of Númenor; and three and twenty Kings and Queens had ruled the Númenóreans before, and slept now in their deep tombs under the mount of Meneltarma, lying upon beds of gold.

+## The deeds of Ar-Pharazôn at the tougue of Sauron

+### Ar-Pharazôn thinks of war, as Sauron is rising again to power, calling himself the King of Men
 And sitting upon his carven throne in the city of Armenelos in the glory of his power, he brooded darkly, thinking of war.
 For he had learned in Middle-earth of the strength of the realm of Sauron, and of his hatred of Westernesse.
 And now